 If you don't like the thought of your dog(s) sleeping in any room other than your bedroom, why not allow him sleep in his own bed, on the floor, by the side of your bed?

-The subject of whether or not we let sleeping dogs lie in our beds is turning out to be quite a controversial subject, don't you think?
+The subject of whether or not we let sleeping dogs lie in our bed is turning out to be quite a controversial subject, follow the link and take a look for yourself.

 Enjoyed this page?
 Click 'Like'!